-Note: The Saturday Practice Session is an invitation to step out of the doing-mode of mind and into the being-mode of mind for an extended period.
+Note: The 4-Hour Practice Session is an invitation to step out of the doing-mode of mind and into the being-mode of mind for an extended period.
 Chairs and cushions will be available.
-The Practice Session is typically offered for 4 or 8 hours at the Quaker Meetinghouse on a Saturday between class #6 and #7 or between class #7 & #8.
-While participants are asked to engage in a functional silence for much of the time to facilitate a deepening of their practice, instructors will verbally guide the sitting, walking, and stretching mindfulness exercises.
+The Practice Session is typically offered for 4 to 8 hours at the Quaker Meetinghouse on the weekend between class #6 and #7 or between class #7 & #8.
+Participants are asked to engage in a functional silence for most of this class to facilitate a deepening of their practice, while instructors verbally guide the sitting, walking, and stretching mindfulness exercises.
 Tea and snacks are provided.

-Graduates of the 8-week training are invited to attend Booster classes and Saturday Practice Sessions.
+Graduates of the 8-week training are invited to attend Booster classes and Weekend Practice Sessions.
 Emails will be sent to the graduate email group when these classes are offered.

 Email Chris with questions: firstname.lastname@example.org